-SPH and its related persons also provide significant administrative and/or support services to many of the SPH Companies.
-Consistent with its desire that SPH investors benefit from the diversified holding company structure, SPH constantly seeks additional means to reduce costs and to encourage integration of operations and the building of business relationships among the SPH Companies.
-SPH considers possible synergies and economies of scale in operating and/or making determinations to acquire or dispose of SPH Companies.
+SPH, through its subsidiaries, also provides significant administrative and/or support services to many SPH Companies.
+Consistent with its desire that SPH investors benefit from the diversified holding company structure, SPH constantly seeks additional means to reduce costs and to encourage integration of operations and the building of business relationships among the SPH Companies.30 SPH considers possible synergies and economies of scale in operating and/or making determinations to acquire or dispose of SPH Companies.
 Similarly, SPH Companies may be able to achieve efficiencies through consolidated purchasing and materials sourcing.
 To promote these efficiencies, the Steel Partners Purchasing Council (the "SPPC") arranges shared purchasing programs.
 The SPPC is already reducing costs for, and providing other benefits to, a number of the SPH Companies described below.
 Operational costs are and may be further reduced for SPH Companies by the implementation of Steel Partners Operational Excellence Programs.
-Reductions in corporate overhead are also achieved by centralization of certain administrative and corporate services through Steel Partners Corporate Services ("SPCC").28 SPH expects that its active involvement with the SPH Companies, whether through its power or ability to appoint officers and directors of SPH Companies, the implementation of the programs described above or otherwise, will be ongoing.29
+Reductions in corporate overhead are also achieved by centralization of certain administrative and corporate services through SPH Services, Inc. ("SPH Services").31 SPH generally expects that its active involvement with the SPH Companies, whether through its power or ability to appoint officers and directors of SPH Companies, the implementation of the programs described above or otherwise, will be ongoing.32